China, HK stocks fall as fears grow of knock-on virus surges | Health

 ** China's energy and financial shares fell sharply, while healthcare stocks rose. ** Chinese developers listed in China and Hong Kong also declined.

-** But shares in China Fortune Land Development Co jumped as much as 6%, after agreeing to sell four property units for 12.4 billion yuan ($1.8 billion) as part of a debt restructuring. ** Shares of Chinese video game companies also rose, after regulators granted publishing licences to 45 foreign games for release in the country, marking an end of Beijing's crackdown on the sector.
+** But shares in China Fortune Land Development Co jumped as much as 6%, after the struggling developer agreed to sell four property units for 12.4 billion yuan ($1.8 billion) as part of a debt restructuring. ** Tencent Holdings rose 2.8% after regulators granted publishing licences to 45 foreign games for release in the country, including five to be published by Tencent.
+That effectively marks an end of Beijing's crackdown on the gaming sector.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)